 Biting is a normal stage of development, commonly seen in infants and toddlers - sometimes even in preschoolers.
-It is not something to blame on children, families, or teachers, and almost all young children will try biting at least once.
+It is a natural phenomenon (not something to blame on children, families, or teachers), and almost all young children will try biting at least once.
 Still, when it happens, it's scary, frustrating, and very stressful for everyone involved.